 Now, when you fully exhaust your initial data plan, you’ll activate the extra 1 GB by dialing *200*3#.
 You will then immediately get a notification that you made a payment of 700 AMD from your balance and you now have 1 GB of data to use.
 That’s it!

 Bonus option: Free sim with Yerevan Card

 The Yerevan Card is really a lifesaver when it comes to the urgent need for Internet access.
-When you buy the Yerevan Card City Pass you get a bunch of benefits including free Internet of 200mb daily.
+When you buy the Yerevan Card City Pass you get a bunch of benefits including free Internet of 200mb daily (read about the benefits of the Yerevan Card tourist pass at the link).
 I know it’s not a lot, but trust me, it’s enough for urgent situations.
 Yerevan is full of spots that offer free wifi and you can use that to save your mobile data.
 And at the end of the day, if you are on a budget this can be your absolute go-to 😉.